Desunovu/ariadne-react-store/README.md

 # Online Store Backend

-This repository contains the backend of an online store project.
-It provides functionalities for managing products, orders, user authentication, and related operations.
+This repository contains the backend application of an educational online store project.
+It provides functionalities for managing products, users, cart, orders, authentication, and related operations.

+The frontend web client is available at the following link: [react-store-frontend](https://github.com/Desunovu/react-store-frontend)

 ## Technologies and Tools